Mark-Donohue/kohonen-som/README.md

 # Kohonen_SOM
 A simple Python implementation of a Kohonen Self-Organizing Map.

 A SOM is a neural network that, after training through unsupervised learning, can produce low dimensional representations of its inputs.
+Created using NumPy and Matplotlib.